prathmeshk-GlideCloud/GlideCloud-Tasks/07-Jan-2026/FastAPI_VectorDB/Readme.md

 FastAPI Vector Database (Ollama)
-What this project does
+📌 Overview

 This project converts input text into vector embeddings using Ollama and stores them in a vector database exposed via a FastAPI REST API.

-It demonstrates the core building block behind semantic search and RAG systems:
+It demonstrates the core building block behind semantic search and Retrieval-Augmented Generation (RAG) systems:

-text → embedding → vector storage → retrieval
+Text → Embedding → Vector Storage → Retrieval

 The system is general-purpose and not tied to any specific dataset.

-How it works (high level)
+⚙️ How It Works (High Level)

-Client sends text via an API request
+A client sends text through a REST API request

 Ollama generates a numeric embedding for the text

-The embedding is stored along with metadata
+The embedding is stored along with metadata in a vector database

-Stored vectors can be inspected via debug endpoints
+Stored vectors can be inspected using debug endpoints

-Tech stack
+🛠 Tech Stack

-FastAPI – REST API
+FastAPI – REST API framework

-Ollama – local embedding generation (no API keys)
+Ollama – Local embedding generation (no API keys required)

-Vector Storage – in-memory / persistent (project dependent)
+Vector Storage – In-memory or persistent (project dependent)

 Python

-API flow
+🔁 API Flow
-Add a document (store vector)
+➕ Add a Document (Store Vector)

+Endpoint

 POST /add-document

+Request Body

 {
   "text": "FastAPI is a modern Python framework"
 }

-What happens
+What Happens

-Text is converted to a vector
+Input text is converted into a vector embedding

-Vector is stored in the database
+The vector is stored in the vector database

-Search using a query
+🔍 Search Using a Query

+Endpoint

 POST /search

+Request Body

 {
   "query": "Python API framework",